systemcarl/weblog/articles/about-me.md

 product design and project management are no exception.
 A scientific approach provides a reliable framework to find the best solution to
     an enigmatic problem.
-I believe that harnessing this process will undoubtedly lead to better outcomes,
+I believe that harnessing this process will undoubtedly lead to better software solutions,
     grounded in evidence and reason, for the benefit of all.

 ### Let the Present Move Forward Into the Future